 We would like to acknowledge Sue Helmke and Joanne Wortmann from the Queensland Government Department of Agriculture and Fisheries (DAF) for providing access to data.
-In addition, we are indebted to the entire team of the FRDC Project No. 2019 - 013 for many valuable insights to the fishery applications.
+We were supported by Fisheries Research and Development Corp. for funding through the FRDC Project No. 2019-013.
+We are also grateful to anonymous referees and the Editor-in-Chief for their valuable feedback.